 How to Register:

-1. Navigate to the VTAC home page and click the "Sign Up" button.
+1. Navigate to the VTAC home page and click the "Login" button on desktop devices or the "Lock" icon on mobile devices.

 • Once you have been navigated to the "Log In" page, click the "Sign up now" button